The 13th International Conference on System Safety and Cyber Security

 What can I expect to see?

-Sessions at SSCS 2016 included topics on integrating safety and cyber security, legal and moral issues, implementing and adopting security approaches, system safety, software safety and transport.
+Last year’s conference included talks on integrating safety and cyber security, evolution of threats to the UK’s Critical National Infrastructure, cyber security for industrial control systems and defence, implementing and adopting security approaches, system safety, software safety and transport.

 "This was a refreshing event in the floods of Industrial Cyber or Cyber-Physical events as it was aimed at crossing Cyber Security and Safety divide together with defence, automotive and government involvement."